Documentation Index

 enable_train = false # SGP model training infrastructure (optional)

-enable_compass = false # Compass workflow orchestration service (optional)
+enable_compass = false # Workflows workflow orchestration service (optional)

 enable_ukbp = false # Universal Knowledge Base Pipeline (optional)